 I turned 39 this month and I had three thoughts / reflections that I thought I’d write down and share:

 - Great people, over long term: Meet lots of new people and be open, generous and curious.
-When you discover great people be even more generous and try to help them consistently without asking for anything in return.
+When you discover great people try to help them repeatedly without asking for anything in return.
 Relationships are built with consistent positive micro interactions (especially when you’re not physically present) and building deep ones takes focused effort.
 Collaborate with folks with the intention to have a 20 year relationship and share your whole self (family, thoughts, hobbies); you’ll build deeper, more durable friendships.

 - Healthy is simple, adherence is hard: The basics of having a healthy mind and body are pretty simple.
 Eat well (less sugar, more whole foods), sleep well (8 hrs a night), exercise daily (cardio and load training), and be present, focused and calm.
 I know all this, but I’m particularly bad at consistently practicing what I have learned.
 I go through phases of having good habits but then “fall off the wagon” and find it lower resistance to fall back into bad patterns where I eat like crap or check my phone the first thing when I wake up v.s. setting my intention for the day.
 Healthy habits have been a lifelong battle but now that I’m a father I can’t think of a more purposeful “why” to be better.